invariant-labs/protocol/docs/docs/what_is/glossary.md

 An approximation of a limit order, in which a single asset is provided as liquidity across a specified range, and is continuously swapped to the destination address as the spot price crosses the range.

-### Reserves

-The liquidity available within a pair.
-This was more commonly referenced before concentrated liquidity was introduced.

 ### Slippage

 The amount the price moves in a trading pair between when a transaction is submitted and when it is executed.

-### Spot Price

-The current price of a token relative to another within a given pair.

 ### Swap Fees